Country Report for Lebanon

 Current legality of corporal punishment

 In 2014, article 186 of the Penal Code was amended to state (unofficial translation): “The law permits: (1) types of non-violent discipline which are practiced by fathers and mothers on their children provided that it does not leave any effect on the child’s body or lead to harm to their physical or psychological health.”
 Previously, article 186 had stated that the law permits “the types of discipline inflicted on children by their parents and teachers as sanctioned by general custom”.
 We are seeking further details as to whether the reference in article 25(2) of Law 422 for the Protection of Juvenile Delinquents and Endangered Juveniles 2002 to “physical assault that surpasses the limits of what is deemed culturally accepted as harmless corporal punishment” was also amended.
 The Government reported to the Committee on the Rights of the Child in 2017 that a Bill amending Law 422 was in discussion.

 Law 293 on the Protection of Women and Other Family Members from Domestic Violence 2014 defines “domestic violence” as “any act, refrainment from acting, or threat committed by a family member against one or more family members … that entails an offense stipulated in this law and results in homicide or physical, psychological, sexual or economic harm”.
 But this law does not clearly prohibit all corporal punishment in childrearing.

-The Government did not accept the recommendation to prohibit all corporal punishment of children and repeal the right to punish “as sanctioned by general custom” made during the Universal Periodic Review of Lebanon in 2015.
+During the Universal Periodic Review (UPR) of Lebanon in 2015, the Government did not accept the recommendation to prohibit all corporal punishment of children and repeal the right to punish “as sanctioned by general custom”.
+However, during the third cycle UPR in 2021 (session 37), the Government accepted recommendations to prohibit corporal punishment in all settings.

 Alternative care settings

 Corporal punishment is lawful in alternative care settings under the provision for “discipline” of children in article 186 of the Penal Code.

 Corporal punishment is lawful in early childhood care and in day care for older children under the provision for “discipline” of children in article 186 of the Penal Code.